 We visited Jordan on a two day tour with Desert Eco Tours.
 We visited Petra with a guide, Mohammad.
 Normally, we are not huge fans of tours.
 In this case, having a guide was very worthwhile.
 Mohammad explained to us the importance of the sites as well as took us on a hike through Petra, giving us a view that most visitors never get to see.
 Yes, we loved seeing the Treasury, but the hike and the other side trips are what really made this visit phenomenal.

 Petra was the capital city of the Nabataeans from roughly 300 BC to 100 AD.
 The Romans took over in 100 AD, then several earthquakes destroyed much of the city and Petra was abandoned.
 For centuries, Petra was left untouched, until it was discovered by a Swiss explorer in 1812.
-Petra became one of the “New Seven Wonders of the World” in 2008 and since then has been making the bucket lists of travelers all over the world.
+Petra became one of the “New 7 Wonders of the World” in 2007 and since then it has been making the bucket lists of travelers all over the world.

 Stretching out in a line from the town of Wadi Musa, visitors enter the park and then follow the trail into the Siq, the legendary canyon where tourists get their first views of the Treasury.
 Continue the walk past the Treasury, visiting the Royal Tombs and Roman ruins.
 Those with enough time and enough energy can continue onto the Monastery, another monument that rivals the Treasury in its splendor.
 There are numerous other side trips and interesting things to see in Petra, as well as rides on camels and donkeys if you so desire.